LeonY117/polytope-permutation/README.md

 ## Repo overview: how to use

-This repo was made for the 2023 kaggle competition on Polytope permutation: https://www.kaggle.com/competitions/santa-2023/overview, the notations for each puzzle moves & conditions are similar to the competition
+This repo was made for the 2023 kaggle competition on Polytope permutation: https://www.kaggle.com/competitions/santa-2023/overview, the notations for each puzzle moves & conditions are similar to the competition.

 ## Task Definition: Arbitrary Permutation puzzles
+We generalize the problem of solving the particular puzzles in the polytope permutation competition (cube, wreath, globe) to solving *arbitrary* permutation puzzles.
+This is a very well defined Markov Decision Process with perfect observability, finite horizon, finite state (although practically infinite) space and finite action space.

 ## Environment Generation
+* Permutation as swaps
 * Greedy reduction + link to kaggle
 * Generate positions